Alexandra-Lupu/Assembly-Project--Sum-of-Squares-at-Odd-Positions/README.md

 # Assembly-Project-(Sum-of-Squares-at-Odd-Positions)
 This project is written in x86 Assembly language (MASM/TASM style, `.model small`) and is intended for DOS environments or emulators like DOSBox.

+## Description
-A vector with a maximum of 10 elements (digits only) is read from the keyboard, and the sum of the squares of the elements located at odd positions is displayed.
+The program reads a vector of up to 10 elements (digits only) from the keyboard and calculates the sum of the squares of the elements located at odd positions in the vector.
+The result is then displayed to the user.

+## Requirements
+- DOS environment or DOS emulator (such as DOSBox).
+- MASM/TASM assembler for compiling the code.